This post has been updated since it was originally published in 2020.

 - Storage of data that requires data protection and easy deployment

 Generally speaking, discrete amounts of structured data work well in file storage systems.
 If this describes your organization’s data profile, and you need robust sharing, cloud file storage could be right for you.
-Specific examples would include businesses that require web-based applications.
-In this instance, a file storage system can allow multiple users who need to manipulate files at the same time the access they need, while also clearly delineating who can make changes.
+Specific examples would include businesses that require web-based applications where multiple users would need to manipulate files at the same time.
+In this case, a file storage system would allow them the access they need, while also clearly delineating who can make changes.
 Another example is data analytics operations, which often require multiple servers to modify multiple files at the same time.
 These requirements make file storage systems a good solution for that use case as well.

 Now that you have a better idea of the differences between object and file storage, let’s take a look at block storage and its special use cases.

-A lot of cloud-based enterprise workloads are currently using block storage.
+A lot of cloud-based enterprise workloads use block storage.
 In this type of system, data is broken up into pieces called blocks, and then stored across a system that can be physically distributed to maximize efficiency.
 Each block receives a unique identifier, which allows the storage system to put the blocks back together when the data they contain are needed.

 The Advantages of Block Storage